dhruv100691/sessionRec_NARM/README.md

 Also, the original raw dataset can be found at data_raw/dataset-train-diginetica.

-The items feature matrix can be found here: https://drive.google.com/drive/folders/1uLCH3xGEu6LA0AC6weyHsRZqEeM4DiFF?usp=sharing
+The items feature matrix can be found here: https://drive.google.com/drive/folders/1uLCH3xGEu6LA0AC6weyHsRZqEeM4DiFF?usp=sharing.
+Simply load it as a numpy array using numpy's `load` function.

 **Format:**
 - #rows = #items (**NOTE: row index = item id - 1**)